MicrosoftDocs/memdocs/memdocs/intune/protect/windows-update-for-business-configure.md

 ## Policy limitations for Workplace Joined devices

-Microsoft introduced a cloud service as part of the Windows Update for Business product family, [Windows Update for Business deployment service](/windows/deployment/update/deployment-service-overview#capabilities-of-the-windows-update-for-business-deployment-service) (WUfB ds).
+Microsoft introduced a cloud service as part of the Windows Update for Business product family, [Windows Update for Business deployment service](/windows/deployment/update/deployment-service-overview#capabilities-of-the-windows-update-for-business-deployment-service).
 As a cloud service, Windows Update for Business ds supports device update capabilities that require a device to have a Microsoft Entra registration (AADJ devices).
 These capabilities aren’t supported with Workplace Join (WPJ) devices.
 Windows update management on WPJ devices remains supported through core [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb) capabilities and the Intune *Update rings for Windows 10 and later* policy type.

 The following Intune policy types for Windows Updates use Windows Update for Business ds, which prevents their support on WPJ devices: